My tips on how to eat healthy while traveling

 Stock Up on Fresh Fruits and Vegetables

 Exploring local food markets allows you to discover fresh, locally grown produce.
-Grab some vibrant fruits and vegetables to snack on throughout the day or incorporate into your meals.
-This will also help you save lots of money on your trip, compared to eating at the restaurants all the time.
+Buy some fruits and vegetables to snack on throughout the day or eat at your hotel when resting.

 Experiment with Local Healthy Delicacies

-Take your time to enjoy each bite and savor the flavors.
+Take your time to enjoy each bite and flavors.
+Transfer your attention to your food, instead of, let’s say, talking.
 When you eat mindfully, you enjoy your food more and helps you appreciate the local cuisine even more.
-Plus, it helps your body digest the food better and makes you full faster, so you won't overeat.
+Plus, it helps your body digest the food better and makes you full faster, so you won’t overeat.

 Treat Yourself Occasionally, but Don’t Overindulge